EXIT

 THIS SITE NOW

-MARAC was developed in Wales in 2003 and is now in place in more than 250 communities across the United Kingdom.
+The Canadian MARAC is an adaptation of the MARAC that was developed in Wales in 2003 and is now in place in more than 250 communities across the United Kingdom.
 The model has shown to reduce repeat victimization, increase survivor safety and connect survivors with the support and services they need.

 Related: